Equity shares are integral to the world of investing whether we trade in them or not

 Of course, there are other kinds of exchanges besides stock exchanges such as commodity exchanges.
 But equity shares are traded on stock exchanges such as the NSE and BSE in India.

 The prices of the stocks in the secondary market are determined by demand and supply.
-Of course, demand and supply is further determined by macro- and micro-economics and the company’s financial health and prospects.
+Of course, demand and supply are further determined by macro- and micro-economics and the company’s financial health and prospects.

 We lay out the steps of acquiring equity shares on the secondary market:-

-Step 1 – Open a trading and demat account with any stock broker
+Step 1 – Open a trading and demat account with any stockbroker

 Step 2 – Add funds to the trading account

-Step 3 – Log into the platform or trading terminal provided by the broker
+Step 3 – Log in to the platform or trading terminal provided by the broker

 Step 4 – Place the order, comprising the amount or volume of shares, at the terminal

-Albeit, choosing the stocks to trade in is the crux of equity share investing than the actual act of trading, which can be covered by just the four steps mentioned above.
+Albeit, choosing the stocks to trade-in is the crux of equity share investing than the actual act of trading, which can be covered by just the four steps mentioned above.

 We elaborate on the research needed to make a good selection of stocks below.
 However, there are a few mistakes to avoid in investing, applicable to equity shares as well.

-Taxation of equity shares
+Taxation of Equity Shares

-The participants in an equity market are many.
+The participants in the equity market are many.
 From institutional investors, trusts, government bodies to individual retail investors.
 Taxation varies accordingly.
 For this blog, we will look at taxes the individual retail investor in equity shares has to pay.